DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/toolbox/groups/shapes.md

 ---
 ---
 ##### shortDescription
 Lists the shapes in the group.
-See the built-in shape types' appearances in the [Shape Types](/Documentation/Guide/Widgets/Diagram/Shape_Types/) section.
+The built-in shape types are listed in the [Shape Types](/Documentation/Guide/Widgets/Diagram/Shape_Types/) section.
 ---